 - Brass instruments such as tuba, trombone or trumpet.
 These are good instruments for children with learning issues because they do not use as many fingers as most instruments

-- Piano.
-The piano is a percussion instrument and your learning disabled child may have difficulty at first learning to play the piano because they have to look at the music and the correct keys to strike.
+- Piano: The piano is a percussion instrument and your learning disabled child may have difficulty at first learning to play the piano because they have to look at the music and the correct keys to strike.
 But, it’s an excellent instrument for stretching their brain as they use both hands, feet (for the pedals), eyes to see the music and ears to hear the music.
-It involves many processes This was the instrument I had my son learn.
+It involves many processes.

-- Voice.
-When a child learns to sing they are strengthening the auditory cortex as they learn to sing on pitch.
-Think of it as aerobics for the brain.
+- Voice: When a child learns to sing they are strengthening the auditory cortex as they learn to sing on pitch.
+Think of it as brain aerobics targeting the auditory cortex.

 Filtered Music: Integrated Listening Systems

-Another option is enrolling your child in programs that incorporate acoustically modified music such as Tomatis or Integrated Listening Systems.
-The later program was not around when Brandon was young, but I did have him enrolled in Tomatis.
+Another option is enrolling your child in programs that incorporate acoustically modified music such as Tomatis, Advanced Brain Technologies or Integrated Listening Systems.

-Alene Villaneda, an educational therapist and owner of Integrated Learning Strategies uses acoustically modified music as one therapy to help LD children.
+Alene Villaneda, an educational therapist and owner of Integrated Learning Strategies uses acoustically modified music as one therapy to help the LD children she works with.

 She uses a sound therapy program called Integrated Listening Systems (iLs) and Advanced Brain Technologies (ABT) for her students.
-Since 1994 her company, Integrated Learning Strategies, has worked with children who have a variety of learning disabilities including auditory processing disorder, ADD/ADHD, dyslexia, sensory processing disorders, speech and language issues, and autism.
+Since 1994, she has worked with children who have a variety of learning disabilities including auditory processing disorder, ADD/ADHD, dyslexia, sensory processing disorders, speech and language issues, and autism.

 Specifically speaking, she helps children who suffer from issues relating to